Documentation

 NOTE

-Calculates the amount Σ((x - x̅)^2) / n
+Calculates the amount Σ((x - x̅)^2) / n, where n is the sample size and x̅is the average value of x.

 NOTE

-Calculates the amount Σ((x - x̅)^2) / (n - 1)
+Calculates the amount Σ((x - x̅)^2) / (n - 1), where n is the sample size and x̅is the average value of x.

 It represents an unbiased estimate of the variance of a random variable if passed values from its sample.